MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 setWhoCanGrab(players: Player[]): void;
 ```

 to change the list of players that are allowed to grab the entity.
-Until you call the API the first time it behaves as (TODO - everyone? no one?).
+Until you call the API the first time it behaves as (<mark>TODO</mark> - everyone? no one?).

 !!! note setWhoCanGrab does not auto-update
     There is no way to have it auto-update when new players join the instance (example: everyone except one player can grab the entity).
 If you want to include a newly-joined player in the list then you must call the API again.

-    There is no way to set an entity back to its "default behavior" (before the API is first called - TODO verify).
+    There is no way to set an entity back to its "default behavior" (before the API is first called - <mark>TODO</mark> verify).

 ### Setting "Who Can Take From Holder?"